 "They are extremely powerful, and quite frankly we haven't a snowflake's chance in Vulcan's forge of winning.
 I suggest a *cough* tactical advance away from the enemy!"Although this has been used as a euphemism for "legging it", this is not quite the same thing.
 This is a managed retreat rather than an all-out rout, with forces withdrawing in good order to fight another day.
 They may have actually done their job, e.g. a Delaying Action.
 A move like this could, if done right, be almost as effective as a battle victory, at least in terms of damage to the opponent's morale.
 Indeed, the attacking soldiers, hyped for battle, will often find themselves confused and frustrated if their intended target is not where they expected it to be, and chances are that the higher command will be disappointed at being cheated out of what they saw as an easy victory, and the development can possibly force them to change parts of their strategy, if not throw it completely out of the window.
 More importantly, an orderly retreat is always less costly than a rout.
 A routed force is broken.
 A retreating force is merely leaving and often has reasonable hopes that it will be able fight another day.
 There is also the obvious fact that a unit that does not have to waste men and equipment attacking entrenched positions, (in fact that can often make use of them itself) and (since it has presumably already lost an engagement, and, due to attrition, contains a higher percentage of seasoned troops that are better equipped to survive) a retreating unit is far more dangerous to take on than an attacking one.
+One notes that successfully withdrawing in good order from superior attacking forces is consider among the most difficult of military feats, if not the most.
+Especially if other units have already been routed.
 Common in guerilla warfare.
 Also a necessary first step in a Defensive Feint Trap.
 Typically phrased as No, Except Yes and involving the use of Insistent Terminology.
 Compare with Attack!
 Attack...
 Retreat!
 Retreat! as well as Run or Die.

 — Roman General, Rome: Total War